OUR MOVE TO CO-EDUCATION

 Of course!
 Our mission is to deliver the very best educational experience and this will involve investment in facilities over time.

-Will you have a Head Boy and a Head Girl?
+Will you have a Head Boy and a Head Girl from now on?

-We will have two Head Students.
-These highly regarded and important positions will be awarded on merit.
+We will continue to have two Head Students.
+These highly regarded and important positions will, as always, be awarded on merit.

 How do you expect to maintain balance in the classroom?